MileHacker Logo

 • Short duration cruises (typically 20-30 minutes).

-• Frequent leaving from the Dotonbori area.
+• Frequent departures from the Dotonbori area.

 • Check area schedules and boarding points.